 Please find additional information about the programme below.

-- Support in Mind Scotland and other third sector organisations
+- Change Mental Health and other third sector organisations

 - Scottish Government

 2019 - 2021 – Phase 1: The Scottish Government commissioned Healthcare Improvement Scotland to develop a deeper understanding of the Scottish context related to Early Intervention in Psychosis (EIP).
 This work sat within the context of Scottish Government policy direction including Mental Health: Scotland Transition and Recovery (2020).
 This work was co-produced with people with lived experience of psychosis, their families and carers.

 2021 – 2024 – Phase 2: The Scottish Government commissioned Healthcare Improvement Scotland to deliver a second phase of EIP service improvement and redesign work.
 Phase 2 of this work aims to support NHS boards, integration joint boards (IJBs), health and social care partnerships (HSCPs) and wider stakeholders to better support people with first episode psychosis.

 Engagement – Develop a learning system that offers opportunities to network and share innovative practice across Scotland whilst boosting the resilience and skills of staff and other stakeholders to lead change.

 Resources – Building capability and capacity, working with NES to develop a knowledge and skills framework and to develop and test an “Essentials of EIP” training programme for clinical staff.

 Service Design – Identify and work with pathfinder sites to prototype and test models of EIP service delivery models identified by the phase 1 report.
 Undertake ongoing evaluation of pathfinder sites to inform wider implementation across Scotland.